 A few guidelines for your appearance and personal presentation:

-- Use to present yourself in a way the your are comfortable.
+- Present yourself in a way you are comfortable.
 Not when you leave home, but how comfortable will you feel when you get to your meeting?

 - Be appropriate for the occasion and the people around you.